-- SCS Unit hydrographs (can include recovery time following storm) - Water quality recovery volume hydrographs (automatic setup of time steps for SJRWMD & SWFWMD criteria) - Baseflow Hydrographs - Continuous simulation hydrographs (new type) - Perc Pond Hydrographs - Manually input of hydrograph
+- SCS Unit hydrographs (can include recovery time following storm)

+- Water quality recovery volume hydrographs (automatic setup of time steps for SJRWMD & SWFWMD criteria)

+- Baseflow Hydrographs

+- Continuous simulation hydrographs

+- Perc Pond Hydrographs

+- Multiple basin SCS Hydrographs / interconnected ponds (new)

+- Manually input of hydrograph

-TYPICAL COMPUTATIONAL MODULES IN SOFTWARE ROUTING HYDROGRAPHS
+TYPICAL COMPUTATIONAL MODULES IN SOFTWARE (Continued)

+ROUTING HYDROGRAPHS

 - True routing with or without credits for infiltration during the storm event.
-True routing means that the model can predict the peak stage, discharge rates, etc. - Critical duration analysis is now possible with more recent software where up to 100 hydrographs can be routed and critical hydrograph identified based on parameter. - For interconnected ponds, the ground water model can interface directly with conventional surface water models such as adICPR, CHAN, etc.
+True routing means that the model can predict the peak stage, discharge rates, etc. - Critical duration analysis is now possible with more recent software where up to 200 hydrographs can be routed and critical hydrograph identified based on parameter. - Ability to analyze interconnected ponds and/or interface with conventional surface water models such as adICPR, CHAN, etc.